pimoroni/bh1745-python/documentation/REFERENCE.md

 `setup()`

 Set up the sensor with initial values and configuration.
-Should be called before using nay other methods, but is called automatically for you.
+Should be called before using any other methods, but is called automatically for you.

 `ready()`